xj59/ZkillPull/README.md

 ### Config and Environment Variables:
 * queueID: A unique identifier for your Zkill RedisQ, so that you do not get duplicate or miss kills.
-* slackHookURL: The URL to your slack for Incoming Webhooks.
+* discordHookID: The Discord Webhook ID.
+[Intro to Discord Webhooks](https://support.discordapp.com/hc/en-us/articles/228383668)
-* channel: Your Slack channel
+* discordHookToken": The Discord Webhook Token.
-* watchForCorp: The corporation name for which you would like to be notified of kills.
+* corpID: The corporation name for which you would like to be notified of kills.
-* watchForAlliance: The alliance name for which you would like to be notified of kills.
+* allianceID: The alliance name for which you would like to be notified of kills.

 ### Donations Accepted using in-game ISK to Cope Bank